 In-class assignments will be provided during class.
-In-class assignments can be turned in after the class has adjourned, up until the deadline on canvas (typically an hour after end of class).
+In-class assignments can be turned in after the class has adjourned, up until the deadline on canvas (typically the Sunday evening after lecture).
 In-class assignments include BOTH individual and group / team assignments.
-If you miss class and do not participate in the inclass assignment you will not receive credit for that assignment (excused absences are allowed a make-up assignment).
+If you miss class and do not participate in the in-class assignment you will not receive FULL credit for that assignment (excused absences are allowed a make-up assignment).

-Midterm (20%):
+Exams / Midterm (35%):